Amid USPS delays, election experts and campaigns weigh in: Don’t mail your ballot

 A person familiar with the case in Washington state said the legal strategy leading up to the election had turned to closely focus on election mail issues rather than overall mail performance.
 Attorneys in New York and Pennsylvania have pursued first-class mail service improvements.

 “Our case goes beyond election mail,” said one person involved in the Pennsylvania case.
-“Election mail is a key part of why we brought this suit and is obviously very important for the next month, but we also care about regular mail which is paychecks and prescription medications and all the other things we need the mail for.”
+“Election mail is a key part of why we brought this suit and is obviously very important for the next month, but we also care about regular mail, which is paychecks and prescription medications and all the other things we need the mail for.”